Eight8-7020/multi/README.md

 ### Starting the bot (regular):
 ##### Use this method if you aren't hosting on a VPS.
-Change to the bots directory. (`cd ~/syncBot`)
-Run the command: `node syncBot.js`
+Double click the file: start.bat
+Wait for the bot to be ready
+And that's it!
-To stop the bot, close the command prompt.
+To stop the bot at any time, close the command prompt.
+To restart the bot at any time, close and open start.bat.

 ### Starting the bot (pm2):
 ##### Use this method if you are hosting on a VPS and need 24/7 uptime.